clap-purdue/gricean-pragmatics/docs/documentation.md

 ## Implicature Recovery Rate (IRR):

 IRR metric Explanation:
-Explanation:
-successful_recoveries: The number of implicature errors that were successfully recovered by the LLM after introducing noise or ambiguity.
+- successful_recoveries: The number of implicature errors that were successfully recovered by the LLM after introducing noise or ambiguity.
-total_errors: The total number of implicature errors introduced during the evaluation.
+- total_errors: The total number of implicature errors introduced during the evaluation.
 The function calculates the IRR as the ratio of successful_recoveries to total_errors.
 The output is a floating-point number representing the IRR, which can be interpreted as a percentage (e.g., 0.60 means 60% of implicatures were successfully recovered).
 This function allows us to
 evaluate the robustness of LLMs in handling and resolving implicature-related ambiguities by measuring how well they can recover from initial errors.